KNOWLEDGEABLE FAMILY LAW ATTORNEY ASSISTING RESIDENTS OF ATLANTA

 After the biological parent’s rights have been terminated, the step-parent may petition for adoption.
 Georgia courts have simplified proceedings for step-parent adoptions, which may or may not include a home study.
 When the child already resides with the step-parent, courts are generally disposed to grant a step-parent adoption, particularly when the step-parent already plays a significant role in the child’s life and provides for his or her financial and emotional well-being.
 The standard applied by the court is what is in the “best interests of the child.”

 CONSULT AN ATLANTA LAWYER WHEN PURSUING AN ADOPTION

 An experienced legal professional can help you and your family with a step-parent adoption.
 Your attorney can advise you on all of the legal requirements and standards, as well as help you with the legal formalities as you progress through the steps, including a home-study evaluation.
 This advice also may be useful in considering all the issues related to adoption that may have positive and negative aspects for you, your family, and the child involved.
 It can be especially critical if you anticipate difficulties, such as a non-consenting parent.
-Attorney Thomas C. Rowsey is skilled in advising Atlanta residents on adoption as well as child support and custody, property division, and the full range of family law matters.
-He has represented individuals in Roswell, Milton, Alpharetta, and other areas in DeKalb, Cobb, and Fulton Counties.
+Our attorneys are skilled in advising Atlanta residents on adoption as well as child support and custody, property division, and the full range of family law matters.
+We have represented individuals in Roswell, Milton, Alpharetta, and other areas in DeKalb, Cobb, and Fulton Counties.
 You can reach us for assistance at (770) 993-5317 or use our online form to set up a free consultation.